goharbor/community/proposals/new/webhook.md

 4. These handlers are fair too.
 They just take their own duty.
 5. We will define some handlers which mapping to webhook actions to make architecture loose enough.
 6. Some events are translated to related jobs and post to JobService, some are processed in Core. e.g. event of sending a http request will be executed in JS while printing a message to stdout will be in Core.
-7. Jobs will be added to related queues.
+7. Jobs will be added to related queues by JobService.
-8. Workers for the special queue will fetch these jobs and process them.
+8. Workers for the special queue will fetch these jobs and process them in JobService.
 9. A result will be returned from remote and all of these will be recorded in log.
 10. webhook finished.